House concert: Experience

 At house concerts, "you don't have worry about whether you'll have a good seat since the show is literally in the living room of the home ... at ... trailside Court, New City."
 This comes with a duty to recall "that this is a house concert, so behave accordingly and don't do anything you wouldn't do in your own house, OK?"

 People host house concerts because they "want to share great music," or they may live in a town where "there are too few venues where people can go to experience great music in a close and friendly environment."
 One may also wish to host a home concert because it makes one happy, or "to give exposure to some incredible musicians whose talents [they] truly believe in and wish to help promote."
 A retired musician may be a host as "one way of reconnecting with that part of themselves."

-Once they go to a house concert, and discover its charms, it is a great experience for children, whether for smaller "kids", or "18-year-olds".
-It is not for everyone:
+Enjoyment of house concerts spans age groups, and includes younger kids and teenagers:

 Yet recently I played a house concert for a high school graduation party.
 The 18-year-olds sat in silence for two hours, and at the end bought my CD.
 This was just an average bunch of Vermont kids, hanging out, grooving to some music.
 I just want to sing, and if these kids are any indication, I have a sneaking suspicion that they just want to listen.